shubhamtripathi748/Big_data_blog/readme_bigData.txt

 Immutable data can as easily live in memory as on disk. and Immutable allow to makes recreating the RDD parts possible at any given instance
 ------------------------------------------------------------------------
-4. Logical plan for logical below two query ?
+4. Logical plan for  below two query ?

 a.spark.sql("select count(*) from table_name").show()
 b.spark.sql("select * from titanic_csv").show()